ashlineldridge/aoc2018/README.md

-# aoc_2018
+# Advent of Code 2018

-Advent of Code 2018 Solutions in Rust
+My solutions to [Advent of Code 2018](https://adventofcode.com/2018) in Rust.